 And there’s more…

 Seaworld and Aquatica are in the Orlando area, as well.
 Or head over to the center of the state and spend the day at Legoland in Winter Haven.
-There’s Busch Gardens on the west coast, in Tampa, Florida.
-Plus, at Weeki Wachee Springs, you can meet a real mermaid and kayak in the crystal clear spring water.
-Silver Springs, in North Central Florida, rents glass-bottom boats or clear bottom kayaks for a tour of the springs.
+There are Busch Gardens on the west coast, in Tampa, Florida.
+Plus, at Weeki Wachee Springs, you can meet a real mermaid and kayak in the crystal-clear spring water.
+Silver Springs, in North Central Florida, rents glass-bottom boats or clear-bottom kayaks for a tour of the springs.

 - Florida has no state income tax, which also means that retirement income is exempt from state taxation.